 Expert’s Advice: Unfortunately, there is no troubleshooting tip for this situation.
 You need a professional plumber to clear the drain for you.
 Contact Brisbane Plumbing and Drainage now before the situation gets worse.

 A simple blocked toilet once in a while is a problem that everyone encounters.
 An ordinary plunger can often clear it.
-However, if you experience a repeated toilet clogging we recommend calling your plumber to investigate.
+However, if you experience a repeated toilet clogging we recommend calling your plumber to investigate blocked sewerage.

 Troubleshooting tip: Use a plunger as the first plan of attack on blocked drains.
-You can use an drain auger too if you have one.
+You can use a drain auger too if you have one.

 Expert’s Advice: Don’t flush wet wipes down the toilet, even if they are labelled ‘flushable’, as they can bunch together and cause pipe blockages.

 Dirty water pooling in the yard